pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 <div id='id-ConcurrencyandParallelism'></div>
 # Concurrency and Parallelism

-The main resource we are following is **C++ Concurrency in Action** (Referred as CCIA) by Anthony Williams.
-It is expected, that after going through this guide in its entirety you will be able to look at new design patterns and concepts in concurrency and understand the "Why?"s of what is happening with a lot less friction.
+The main resource we are following is **C++ Concurrency in Action** (referred as CCIA) by Anthony Williams.
+It is expected that after going through this guide in its entirety you will be able to look at new design patterns and concepts in concurrency and understand the "Why?"s of what is happening with a lot less friction.
 You'll learn the core knowledge required to design and build concurrent applications.

-IMPORTANT: If you think you are really stuck at a certain point, and not able to understand something, you are free to contact the person who wrote this guide!
+IMPORTANT: If you think you are really stuck at a certain point, and are not able to understand something, free to contact the person who wrote this guide!

 <div id='id-Whyconcurrency'></div>
 ## Why concurrency?
-Nowadays, almost every system is multi-core, and exploiting the pre-existing compute is one of they key skills out there that one can learn.
+Nowadays, almost every system is multi-core, and exploiting the pre-existing compute power is one of the key skills out there that one can learn.

 One thing which catches everyone's attention is HFT, and this skill is very valuable to such firms.
 Gaming studios require it for building high performance game engines.
 In general, processing large amounts of data, or handling a lot of operations requires you to make your code more efficient, and utilise resources which it has available already.